 7. External body features of beavers

 The eye membranes are translucent and allow beavers to see underwater.
 But in general, they do not possess powerful eyesight.
 They make it up with their excellent hearing and smelling abilities.

-They create dome-shaped homes called lodge, using mud, grass and stick.
+They create dome-shaped homes called lodge, using mud, grass and sticks.
 The lodge measures up to 8ft in width and 3ft in height.
-They’re built clearing the water level.
+They’re built to clear the water level.
 There are two compartments in their lodges, one for their living and the other one for socializing.

 Their hospitability has no bounds as they love sharing their homes with the muskrats-families (1).

 - A pair of scent glands is located at the base of their tails, in both the male and female varieties.
 These are named castors and produce an aromatic matter called castoreum that is used to demark their region.

 - These nocturnal animals are extremely hard-working, and there’s an idiom “busy as a beaver” just for the same reason.
 They spend their time either building dams near ponds or eating.

 - They come from the Animalia kingdom with their phylum being Chordata of the class Mammalia.